PostHog/posthog.com/contents/blog/the-posthog-array-1-13-0.md

 * Tim eliminated an issue [with cumulative graphs](https://github.com/PostHog/posthog/pull/1328).
 * A Sentry error about breakdown filters is now [brown bread](https://github.com/PostHog/posthog/pull/1321) (dead).
 * We now [return an error](https://github.com/PostHog/posthog/pull/1319) for malformed JSONs to the API.
 * We've [converted the toolbar to TypeScript](https://github.com/PostHog/posthog/pull/1306).
-That always makes for a ridiculously huge looking pull request.
+That always makes for a ridiculously huge pull request.
 110 files changed.
 Noice, noice.
 * We [added a missing migration](https://github.com/PostHog/posthog/pull/1311) for ActionStep URL.
 * [Warnings on running local tests](https://github.com/PostHog/posthog/pull/1308) now don't appear.
 * The experiments tab in the navigation didn't have a highlight.
 [Now it does](https://github.com/PostHog/posthog/pull/1298).
 That was weird.